playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-1-16b5/index.md

         └── util-formatting
 ```

-<figcaption>The workspace project folder structure we're going to build in this tutorial.</figcaption>
+> The workspace project folder structure we're going to build in this tutorial.

 The Nrwl Airlines example is discussed in the free e-book "[Enterprise Angular Monorepo Patterns](https://go.nrwl.io/angular-enterprise-monorepo-patterns-new-book)" by Nrwl.